-The basic results on influences were obtained for functions on the discrete cube, but some applications required generalization of the results to more general product spaces.
-Unlike the discrete case, where there exists a single natural definition of influence, for general product spaces several definitions were presented in different papers, see for example \cite{bourgain92,hatami09,keller09b,mossel09}.
+\item[(3)] \textit{The Russo lemma.} Let $\mu_p$ denote the Bernoulli measure where $0$ is given weight $1-p$ and $1$ is given weight $p$.
+Clearly if $A \subseteq\{0, 1\}^n$ is monotone increasing [i.e., satisfies the condition that if $(x_1,\ldots,x_n) \in A$ and $y_j \geq x_j$ for all $j$, then $y=(y_1,\ldots,y_n) \in A$], then $\mu_p^{\otimes n}(A)$ is monotone increasing as function of $p$.
+The question of understanding how $\mu_p^{\otimes n}(A)$ varies with $p$ has important applications in the theory of random graphs and in percolation theory.
+Russo's lemma \cite{margulis74,russo82} asserts that the derivative of $\mu _p^{\otimes n}(A)$ with respect to $p$ is the sum of influences of $f=1_A$. \end{longlist} The basic results on influences were obtained for functions on the discrete cube, but some applications required generalization of the results to more general product spaces.
+Unlike the discrete case, where there exists a single natural definition of influence, for general product spaces several definitions were presented in different papers (see, e.g., \cite{bourgain92,hatami09,keller09b,mossel09}).
 While each of these definitions has its advantages, in general all of them lack geometric interpretation for continuous probability spaces.

 In this paper we present a new definition of the influences in product spaces of continuous random variables, that has a clear geometric meaning.
-Moreover, we show that for important classes of product measures, including the Gaussian measure, our definition allows to obtain analogues of the KKL theorem and Russo-type formulas. \begin{definition} Let $\nu$ be a probability measure on $\mathbb{R}$.
-Given a Borel-measurable set $A \subseteq \mathbb{R}$, its lower Minkowski content $m_{\nu}(A)$ is defined as
+We show that for the Gaussian measure and for a more general class of log-concave product measures called Boltzmann measures (see Definition~\ref{defboltzmann}), our definition allows us to obtain analogs of the KKL theorem and Russo-type formulas. \begin{definition} Let $\nu_i$ be a probability measure on $\mathbb{R}$.
+Given a Borel-measurable set $A \subseteq\mathbb{R}$, its lower Minkowski content $\nu_i^{+}(A)$ is defined as